Renal Diet Food List

 Limit Calcium and Phosphorus

-You need these minerals to maintain your bones healthy and strong.
-When your kidneys are okay, they eradicate the phosphorous you don’t need.
+These minerals maintain bone health and strength.
+When your kidneys are healthy, they eradicate the phosphorous you don’t need.

 However, if you have CKD, your phosphorus levels can be a bit too high.